How to Stencil Tile Coasters for Home Decor

-Sweet Shark loves to collect cardboard~type coasters from bars as souvenirs.
+Sweet Shark loves to collect cardboard-type coasters from bars as souvenirs.
 In our home, I like to have something nicer for guests.
 Maybe with a pretty design.
 Or a monogram.
-Learning how to stencil tile coasters is easy.

 A couple of weeks ago, as I strolled through the Dollar Spot at Target, I spied some matte cream-colored coasters.
 Immediately, I knew I could give these plain tile coasters a pretty design that would be practical and add to our home decor.